 - Invoice immediately once you finish the work and include information on statutory late payment interest (and don’t hesitate to apply these charges to late-paying clients)

 - Schedule polite payment reminders before the invoice falls due

 - Make friends with the person(s) who handles your client’s invoices.
 Having a good working relationship with them can be invaluable when chasing payments.

 It’s also worthwhile pondering whether clients are as valuable to you as you once thought.
 After all, late-paying clients aren’t assets, they’re liabilities.
 For those clients that do make the cut, they won’t mind you taking no prisoners when it comes to credit control.
-They’ll appreciate that, if you’re strict with your business affairs, the chances are that you’ll be strict with theirs, too.
+They’ll appreciate that, if you’re professional with your business affairs, the chances are that you’ll be professional with theirs, too.